Cluster Execution

 Manual Deployment (prepare-run)

-To generate all necessary manifests and scripts without running them (e.g. for airgapped clusters or CI pipelines):
+A batch-only debugging aid: generate all manifests and scripts without running them (e.g. for airgapped clusters, CI pipelines, or to inspect exactly what the in-cluster controller would submit):

 vast execution cluster prepare-run ./output-dir